tunedin-ctrl/overthewire-wargames/natas/natas4.md

 <img title="inspect html" alt="Alt text" src="image_resources/natas4_pass.png">

 ### Reflection:
 For this level, I did not know the term "referers".
-The way how I came to find it was through the hint:
+The initial way I attempted to solve this challenge was through using proxy servers to fake a link through headers and appear to come from natas5.
+However, later on I realised that we could just try intercept the http request data and there referers came to the scene.
+Pretty much all these exercises help me broaden my eyesight of ways to solve the same question that can be applied not just in security.